 Also read: Career as a Doctor

 A career as a Doctor in the Armed Forces is one of the most sought-after career choices for medical aspirants.
-While the path to becoming a Doctor in the Armed Forces is highly rewarding, it is also quite competitive compared to other medical careers.
+While this career path is highly rewarding, it is also quite competitive compared to other medical careers, especially when appearing for the army medical exam after 12th.
 This profession is not only prestigious but also comes with all the benefits and stability of a government job, along with lucrative salaries and post-retirement benefits.
 Unlike other career paths in medicine, the career of a military doctor is secure with long-term success and growth.

 Read on to know about the step-by-step guide on how to become a doctor in the army after 12th.

-NEET (National Eligibility cum Entrance Test) is the most popular entrance examination conducted to provide admissions to aspiring doctors.
+NEET (National Eligibility cum Entrance Test) is the most popular army doctor exam conducted to provide admissions to aspiring doctors.
 Early preparation and strong dedication are crucial to qualify for this exam and to secure admission to the Armed Forces Medical College (AFMC), Pune.

 Once you secure the required cut-off marks in NEET, you can apply for AFMC Pune.
-If qualified, you will go through a challenging screening process:
+If qualified, you will go through a challenging screening process including:

 Test of English Language, Comprehension, Logic and Reasoning (ToELR): A Computer-Based Test (CBT).